apify/apify-docs/sources/academy/webscraping/scraping_basics_python/05_parsing_html.md

 ## Using CSS selectors

-Beautiful Soup offers a `.select()` method, which runs a CSS selector against a parsed HTML document and returns all the matching elements.
+Beautiful Soup's `.select()` method runs a _CSS selector_ against a parsed HTML document and returns all the matching elements.
+It's like calling `document.querySelectorAll()` in browser DevTools.

 Scanning through [usage examples](https://beautiful-soup-4.readthedocs.io/en/latest/#css-selectors) will help us to figure out code for counting the products:

 ```python
 import httpx